ImgMagic-Tech-Team/GLESKit/README.md

 # GLESKit | [中文](./README_CN.md)
-An OpenGL ES 3.0 framework implement in Swift 5.0.
+An OpenGL ES 3.0 develop kit implemented in Swift 5.0.

 # How to use.